 Tourist Cards are generally issued for 30 days, and can be extended in-country for another 30 days.

-Different rules and different extension prices apply for different nationalities.
+Different rules and different extension prices apply to different nationalities.
 The extension requires the purchase of a bank stamp before attending an immigration office.

 All travelers who enter Cuba must have travel insurance (with medical cover) documentation.
 This has been mandatory since May 2010.

-Random checks made me made on entry; a definite check is made when you request to extend your stay (prorrogar) at an immigration office in Cuba.
+Random checks made take place on entry; a definite check is made when you request to extend your stay (prorrogar) at an immigration office in Cuba.